felipe-mig/SQL_John_Wick_website_themed/Readme.md

 https://www.apachefriends.org/

-MAMP EXAMPLE (XAMPP works in the same way)
+MAMP EXAMPLE (XAMPP works in the same way):

 If you followed the default installation parameters, the directory to run the local server should be on this path: